This Durga Puja Go Pandal Hopping at These Places Across India

 Jayamahal Sarbajanin Durga Puja

-The 68-year-old Jayamahal Durga Puja is pretty much the city’s most famous ‘theme pujo.’
+The 70-year-old Jayamahal Durga Puja is pretty much the city’s most famous ‘theme pujo.’
 In 2017, there was a larger-than-life Mowgli guarding the gates.
+They are also organizing community bhog.
+Additionally, attendees can enjoy a musical night, dandiya, and captivating Dhunuchi Nach performances.

 For latest travel news and updates, food and drink journeys, restaurant features, and more, like us on Facebook or follow us on Instagram.
 Read more on Travel and Food Network